CumulusNetworks/docs/content/cumulus-linux-517/Layer-3/Border-Gateway-Protocol-BGP/Optional-BGP-Configuration.md

 {{%notice note%}}
 - You can configure conditional disaggregation in the default VRF only.
 - Conditionally disaggregated routes and leaf loopback routes do not carry the anycast SOO, even when you configure the advertise origin.
-- You can configure a BGP convergence wait timer on the leaf switch to avoid premature advertising of the aggregate route before all host-facing links are ready.
+- NVIDIA recommends configuring BGP {{<link url="Optional-BGP-Configuration/#advertisement-delay" text="advertisement delay">}} to avoid traffic disruption during a leaf switch reboot, service restart, and other events that might disrupt the control plane.
 {{%/notice%}}

 To configure BGP conditional disaggregation: